cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 <img src='./img/perspective.jpg'/>

 And here the same image after applying the transformation:

 <img src='./img/perspective_out.png'/>

 ## 5. Detect lane pixels and fit to find the lane boundary. ##

-To get polynomial approximation of lane lines I used histogram peaks finding algorithm as proposed in Udacity chapter 33.
+To get polynomial approximation of lane lines I took histogram peaks finding algorithm as proposed in Udacity chapter 33.

-The algorithm is sensible to picture quality in the bottom sid of the image, so I spend a lot of time refining binarization of images described above.
-Really my workflow was:
+The algorithm is sensible to picture quality in the bottom part of the image, so I spent a lot of time refining binarization of images described above.
+My workflow was the following:

 1. Choose color transformations, their combinations and thresholds
 2. Pre-process test images